NickODxyz/FM-nft-preview-card-component-main/README.md

 ## What I learned

 Image overlays, I had a go at it on my own at first.
-But must admit I had to use w3schools to actually get it working as needed - Link below.
+But must admit I had to use w3schools to actually get it working as needed - [w3schools link](https://www.w3schools.com/howto/howto_css_image_overlay_title.asp).

 <br>